openvinotoolkit/model_server/docs/python_support/reference.md

 In such case, the client could implement different actions depending on which output it receives on the stream.

 Another example of such configuration is signaling that generation is finished when running in [generative mode](https://docs.openvino.ai/nightly/ovms_docs_python_support_reference.html#generative-mode).
-This solution is used in [text generation demo](https://github.com/openvinotoolkit/model_server/tree/main/demos/python_demos/llm_text_generation).
+This solution is used in [image generation demo](https://github.com/openvinotoolkit/model_server/tree/main/demos/python_demos/stable_diffusion).

 ### Calculator type conversions